Thanujashree/codealpha_Data_Exploration/README.md

 2. **Open the Jupyter Notebook:**
 - Install Jupyter Notebook if not already installed: `pip install notebook`
 - Launch Jupyter Notebook: `jupyter notebook`
-- Open the `data-exploration-iris.ipynb` file in the browser.
+- Open the `dstask2.ipynb` file in the browser.

 3. **Run the Notebook:**
 - Execute each cell in the notebook to perform data exploration tasks.